 The good news is that the neocons are not omnipotent.
 They are adept at conning the public and they have the full cooperation of the corporate media, but the public is volatile and increasingly skeptical of the official “narratives.”
 This is why the neocons are growing more and more hysterical in their public proclamations about “conspiracy theories” and “disinformation.”
 They are in fact strongly in favor of conspiracy theories and disinformation, provided that it is their own conspiracy theories and not someone else’s.

-Neocons are demanding censorship of social media, to drive everyone into the arms of CNN and The Atlantic.
-As the election approaches, these demands have become increasingly more vociferous, leading to a major controversy with the decision by both Facebook and Twitter to censor the New York Post coverage of leaked email correspondence between Joe Biden’s son and executives of the Ukrainian energy firm Burisma (which employed him at a rather remarkable salary).
+Neocons demanded censorship of social media, to drive everyone into the arms of CNN and The Atlantic.
+As the election approached, these demands became increasingly more vociferous, leading to a major controversy with the decision by both Facebook and Twitter to censor the New York Post coverage of leaked email correspondence between Joe Biden’s son and executives of the Ukrainian energy firm Burisma (which employed him at a rather remarkable salary).
 The rationale offered by the two social media giants, that the sourcing of the emails was unclear, did not impress media critics, who pointed out that if that policy were applied in an even-handed fashion, Russiagate could never have happened.

-As long as the option is open, follow alternative news sources online.
-I recommend the Grayzone and Consortium News, both of which I have found to be quiet reliable.
-The neocons are frightened; they worry about what John Durham’s investigation, or the declassification of documents ordered by Trump, may reveal about their methods of manipulation.
-Frightened people make tactical errors.
+Increasingly, the corporate news media and the massive social media corporations are functioning as an extension of the “intelligence community.”
+As long as the option is open, I recommend that you follow alternative news sources online, in particular the Grayzone and Consortium News, both of which I have found to be quiet reliable.
+The neocons are frightened; they had regarded Joe Biden as a reliable, trouble-free marionette, and yet he surprised them by delivering on Trump’s promise of an end to the war in Afghanistan.
+Frightened people, including neocons, make tactical errors.
 We must keep our wits about us and find ways to turn those errors to our advantage.